xkovacikm2/apitester/README.md

 test post contents

 ## usage
+1. start it `docker run -p 80:4567 hocikto19/sinatra-api-tester`
 1. send post or get to root path `/`
-2. see content of previous calls in `/get_results`
+1. see content of previous calls in `/get_results`